carlosperez1997/big-data/data_warehouse.md

 - It helps companies to analyze their business data for taking critical business decisions.
 - **Transactional databases cannot answer complex business questions that can be answered by ETL example.**
-- A Data Warehouse provides a common data repository
 - ETL provides a method of moving the data from various sources into a data warehouse.
 - As data sources change, the Data Warehouse will automatically update.
 - Well-designed and documented ETL system is almost essential to the success of a Data Warehouse project.